umee-network/docs/docs/developers/price-feeder.md

 ## Keyring

-The UMEE keyring must be set up to sign transactions before running the price feeder.
+The UX keyring must be set up to sign transactions before running the price feeder.
 Additional info on the different keyring modes is available [here](https://docs.cosmos.network/master/run-node/keyring.html). **Please note that the `test` and `memory` modes are only for testing purposes.** **Do not use these modes for running the price feeder against the mainnet.**

 ## Providers